MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

     For more information, see [About Update phases](./update-phases-23h2.md) for details on update states.

-1. Select the update you wish to install and note it’s `ResourceId`.
+1. Select the update you wish to install and note its `ResourceId`.
 Review the details of the update to confirm you have selected the desired update to install.

     ```powershell
     $Update = Get-SolutionUpdate –Id <ResourceId>